mcon85/outdoor.sy/README.md

 The service sidesteps creating duplicate `Vehicle` records by virtue of using `find_or_initialize_by`, so the same file can be imported multiple times safely and exact duplicates within an individual file are not problematic.

 The service will stop when it encounters a row in the file does not translate to a valid `Vehicle` record.
-Rows processed ahead of the invalid row are persisted - the problematic row(s) can be address and the whole file retried without risk of creating duplicates.
+Rows processed ahead of the invalid row are persisted - the problematic row(s) can be addressed and the whole file retried without risk of creating duplicates.

 ## Didn't Do